Veganism – When food trends meet healthy lifestyle!!

 9. Treats Bronchial Asthma

 Studies have shown promising results in treating bronchial asthma through a strict vegan diet.
-There is reduction in asthma symptoms to a considerable extent.
+There is a reduction in asthma symptoms to a considerable extent.

 10. Prevents Cancer

 The vegan proteins contain high amounts of non-essential amino acids and phytochemicals that help preventing a number of cancers like lung, colon, esophagus, breast, prostate colorectal cancer.
 Inclusion of soy products in your diet since childhood also prevents the development of breast cancer at later stages.